quicwg/base-drafts/draft-ietf-quic-transport.md

 stream and is providing flow control credit.
 A MAX_STREAM_DATA frame might arrive before a STREAM or STREAM_BLOCKED frame if packets are lost or reordered.

-Before creating a stream, all lower-numbered stream of the same type MUST be created.
+Before creating a stream, all lower-numbered streams of the same type MUST be created.
 That means that receipt of a frame that would open a stream causes all lower-numbered streams of the same type to be opened in numeric order.
 This ensures that the creation order for streams is consistent on both endpoints.